icpc/ccs-specs/Contest_API.md

 objects.
 It does have associated timestamp/contest time property.
-Inserts and deletes are notified via the event feed. **Note**: judgements are the exception to immutability in a weak sense: they get updated once with the final verdict.
+Inserts and deletes are notified via the event feed. **Note**: judgements are the exception to immutability in a weak sense: they get updated once with the final verdict, and the value for `current` may change.

 Aggregate data: Only `GET` makes sense.
 These are not included in the event feed, also note that these should not be considered proper REST